bamford-js/spider-plot/README.md

 # spider-plot
 Makes a spider graph.
 Was tested in Spyder.
+Example output may be seen in 'spider test.png'